 Private Investigator Salary Information for Maine*

-Private investigators in Maine earned $38,520, on average, as of May 2020.
-Even better, those PIs here who’ve put the time and energy into establishing themselves so they can make their way to the top of the profession earned an average of $60,790 during this time.
+Private investigators in Maine earn $48,640 on average, as of May 2023.
+Even better, those PIs here who’ve put the time and energy into establishing themselves so they can make their way to the top of the profession earn a salary that starts at $63,910.

 If you want to become a private investigator in Maine, you’ll need to earn a license through the Maine State Police’s Licensing Division.
 To qualify, you must be at least 18 years old, and you must hold a high school diploma or GED.
 You’ll also need to pass both a written examination and a background investigation and show proof of having completed one of the following: